lesley86/Funda/README.md

 - Rest Client Used but since it's an instance, I wrapped it in a class for better unit tests
 - Unit tests are done with fluent assertions, Nunit And Moq.
 - Integration tests are done with an in-memory web server
 - I wanted to read every page from the api but when I modified the page the HuidigePagina didn't change however if changed the url from &page=2 to p2 it would work.
-I left the implementation in the code but it's not used to show I considered it but it may not have been what you wanted?
+I left the implementation in the code but it's not used, to show I considered it but it may not have been what you wanted?

 ## Improvements
 - Add A Distributed cache for scale